Social Security and Income Tax

 F-1 students who plan to work on campus must acquire a Social Security Number (SSN).
 Only students who can provide a hiring letter from an on-campus employer are eligible to apply for a SSN.
 Students who are not working on campus need not apply.

-Students must bring passports and Forms I-94, the I-20, a hiring letter and a letter from the Coordinator verifying eligibility for employment.
+Students must bring passports and Forms I-94, the I-20, a hiring letter and a letter from the Director verifying eligibility for employment.
 Complete instructions and details are available from the Social Security Administration website.

 Possession of a social security number does NOT constitute eligibility to work.